Keto Bread

 Press the dough into a loaf pan lined with parchment paper and greased with cooking spray.
 The dough is sticky, so wet your hands or use a spatula.
 Smooth the top as flat as you can.
 Bake at 325 degrees for 30-32 minutes until the top is golden brown and a toothpick comes out clean.
 If you want a crispier, more golden crust, I’ve had good results bumping the temp to 350 and checking at 28 minutes.

-Let it cool in the pan for at least 10 minutes before turning it out onto a wire rack.
-Then wait another 30 minutes minimum before slicing.
+Let it cool in the pan for 3-5 minutes before turning it out onto a wire rack.
+Then wait at least an hour before slicing.
 If you slice too early, the crumb will be gummy in the center and the slices fall apart.
 I’ve made this mistake too many times trying to sneak a warm slice.
 Once cooled, you should get about 18 slices at regular sandwich-bread thickness.
 Toast for the best texture.

 Ingredients